kurator-org/kurator-web/README.md

 #### Python actor dependencies

 The python actor workflows included with the webapp require the installation of a few dependencies via jython pip.
-Install the following with the pip tool found in $JYTHON_HOME/bin/pip
+Install the following with the pip tool found in $JYTHON_HOME/bin/pip error messages suggesting a missing python package probably indicate that additional pip installations need to be performed.

     jython pip install requests
     jython pip install python-dwca-reader